 Do Students Think AP US History Is Hard?

 History was my best subject in high school, but I definitely didn't think AP US History was an easy class.
-The tests were always challenging because my teacher had us take them with the same time constraints as the real AP exam.
+The tests were always challenging because my teacher had us take them with the same time constraints as those on the real AP exam.
 We would have one 50-minute class period to answer a bunch of multiple-choice questions and write a long essay.
-I remember the tests being stressful, but most people did well on the AP test because they knew what to expect.
+I remember the tests being stressful, but most people did well on the final AP exam because they knew what to expect.

-The consensus among other students (based on what I've seen in online forums) is reflective of my experiences.
+The consensus among other students (based on what I've seen in online forums) is reflective of my experience.
 Most say that AP US History is a lot of work.
 Not all of it is difficult, and much of it is interesting, but it will take up a big chunk of your time.
 You have to be prepared to put in the effort, especially if you prefer science and math to the humanities, and the type of work you do in the course doesn't come as naturally to you.

-I'd also like to consider briefly the last of the five factors I mentioned in the first section, which is when students tend to take this class.
+I'd also like to briefly consider the last of the five factors I mentioned in the first section, which is when students tend to take this class.
 AP US History is typically taken later in high school (during junior or senior year).
 Many students have already experienced other AP classes, and all are familiar with the high school workload.

 You're required to use authentic study materials and methods from each period.
 Sorry, electricity didn't go mainstream until the 1920s.

-Ask Teachers and Past Students About the Class
+#1: Ask Teachers and Past Students About the Class

-The most reliable way to decide whether AP US History will be difficult for you is to ask students and teachers who are familiar with it to give you their perspectives.
-If you know any older students who have similar academic records to you, ask them what they thought of the class and the workload.
-You can also ask your current history teacher if he or she thinks you'll be able to handle AP US History based on your performance this year.
+The most reliable way to decide whether AP US History will be difficult for you is to ask students and teachers who are familiar with the class and exam to give you their perspectives.
+If you know any older students who have similar academic records to you, ask them what they thought of the class and overall workload.
+You can also ask your current history teacher if they think you'll be able to handle AP US History based on your performance this year.

-Be Aware of Your Academic Strengths and WeaknessesWhich subjects challenge you the most?
-If you're better at quantitative subjects like math and science and struggle with subjects that require lots of reading, writing, and memorization of facts, you can assume that AP US History will be difficult for you.
+Which subjects challenge you the most?
+If you're better at quantitative subjects such as math and science and struggle with subjects that require lots of reading, writing, and memorization of facts, you can assume that AP US History will be difficult for you.

-Check Your Class Schedule
+#3: Check Your Class Schedule

 AP US History is a time-consuming class, so you should consider your schedule to make sure you aren't overloading yourself by adding it into the mix.
-If you're taking other challenging AP classes at the same time, you should be prepared for a daunting workload.
+If you're taking other challenging AP classes at the same time, be prepared for a daunting workload.
 Don't take on too much, or you'll end up sacrificing your sanity and/or GPA.

-Conclusion: So, Is AP US History Hard?
+Conclusion: So Is AP US History Hard?

-Based on all the factors I’ve examined in this article, AP US History is a hard class compared to most other APs.
-It has low passing and 5 rates, the content is challenging, students testify to a heavy workload, and most people don't take it until junior or senior year.
+Based on all the factors we've examined in this article, it's safe to say that AP US History is a hard class compared to most other APs.
+It has lower pass and 5 rates, the content is as a whole quite challenging, students testify to a heavy workload, and most students don't take it until their junior or senior year.

 Want to improve your SAT score by 160 points or your ACT score by 4 points?
 We've written a guide for each test about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now: